simonmicro/Dear-Templates/Mailu - Email.md

 ## Notes ##
 * In case of errors with postfix: `sudo tail -f /var/log/mail.*`
-* If you ever need the install configure assistant again: `sudo dpkg-reconfigure postfix`
+* If you ever need the install configure assistant again: `sudo dpkg-reconfigure postfix` (this will overwrite your changes to any local config file!)
 * If you want to use postfix on the docker host itself, it will need an other port to talk to the front container of Mailu - add a port like this (instead of 25) -> `127.0.0.1:11823:25`.
 Otherwise postfix will think it would use itself to deliver emails - therefore block any email...
 * Got some problems like [that](https://github.com/Mailu/Mailu/issues/1364)?
 Add into your mailu path `./mailu/overrides/dovecot.conf` with:
     ```